valkyrie-fnd/valkyrie/README.md

 ## Contact

-If you have questions regarding an integration you can either post a question [on GitHub](https://github.com/valkyrie-fnd/valkyrie/discussions) or contact us on: help (at) valkyrie.bet
+If you have questions regarding an integration you can either post a question on [GitHub](https://github.com/valkyrie-fnd/valkyrie/discussions) or contact us on [Discord](https://discord.gg/AdHGJS3wHX).